The-SCRIPT-Group/hf-resources/README.md

 [![forthebadge](https://forthebadge.com/images/badges/uses-git.svg)](https://forthebadge.com)

+&nbsp;

 The S.C.R.I.P.T Group brings to you  Hacktoberfest 2019, presented by DigitalOcean and DEV!

-We've compiled a few useful resources here, for our workshop on 16th and 17th September:
+We've compiled a few useful resources here, for our workshop on 16th and 17th September.

+> Please use *"Open in New Tab"* for opening every link.

 &nbsp;